 Southern hospitality, peaceful summer evenings, beautiful environment and a rich agricultural history are the attributes of the region surrounding Hendersonville.

 Hendersonville’s history is closely tied to agriculture, which provided the primary livelihood of most of its residents during the 1800s and 1900s.
-Their major crops were corn, wheat, rye, grass, potatoes, cabbage and apples.
+Their primary crops were corn, wheat, rye, grass, potatoes, cabbage, and apples.

 To this day, apples remain a significant contributor to the economy.

 Since the 1940s every year always on the Labor Day weekend, Hendersonville hosts the Apple Festival with its famous Apple Parade.